 The mitigation and monitoring measures presented in this section represent Atlantic Shores' baseline commitment to ensure the protection of marine mammals during HRG survey activities.
-The mitigation procedures outlined in this section aligns with the minimum requirements set forth in Atlantic Shores' Renewable Energy Lease OCS-A 0499 and the NOAA Fisheries Greater Atlantic Regional Office (GARFO) programmatic consultation regarding geophysical and geotechnical surveys along the U.S. Atlantic coast in the three Atlantic Renewable Energy Regions (NOAA GARFO 2021).
+The mitigation procedures outlined in this section aligns with the minimum requirements set forth in Atlantic Shores' draft Renewable Energy Lease OCS-A 0541 and the NOAA Fisheries Greater Atlantic Regional Office (GARFO) programmatic consultation regarding geophysical and geotechnical surveys along the U.S. Atlantic coast in the three Atlantic Renewable Energy Regions (i.e., 2021 NOAA GARFO Biological Assessment).

-Atlantic Shores has committed to following monitoring and mitigation procedures described in the following sections including: vessel strike avoidance, seasonal operating requirements, exclusion and harassment zone measures, visual monitoring, pre-clearance of Exclusion Zones, ramp-up procedures, and shut-down and power-down procedures.
-Additionally, Atlantic Shores will provide a Protected Species Mitigation and Monitoring Plan to NOAA Fisheries for review and approval prior to the mobilization of survey activities.
+Atlantic Shores has committed to following monitoring and mitigation procedures described in the following sections including vessel strike avoidance, seasonal operating requirements, visual monitoring of clearance and shutdown zones, pre-clearance and ramp-up procedures, and shutdown procedures.
+Additionally, Atlantic Shores will ensure proper spacing between survey vessels that could be operating in proximity to one another, in order to ensure sound sources do not overlap.
+Atlantic Shores will provide a Protected Species Mitigation and Monitoring Plan to NOAA Fisheries for review and approval prior to the mobilization of survey activities.